 What they don't tell you about "License Plate Cameras"

-Some companies have started trying to make cameras that can do this internally, but so far those returned poor results with low accuracy rates.
-On-camera LPR suffers from collecting and databasing the wrong data (such as "How am I driving?" phone numbers and marketing text on company vehicles), partial data capture (such as only discerning some of the letters/numbers), and missing data issues (inability to recognize plates at all on anything at an angle or vehicles moving faster than 20 MPH).
+Real world use of on-camera LPR OCR also suffers from collecting and databasing the wrong data (such as "How am I driving?" phone numbers and marketing text on company vehicles), partial data capture (such as only discerning some of the letters/numbers), and missing data issues (inability to recognize plates at all on anything at an angle or vehicles moving faster than 20 MPH).

 Let's look at the different specs that can increase the likelihood of capturing a workable image of a license plate to use in an LPR application.
 Then we’ll examine the environmental and lighting considerations you need to take into account when installing a camera to get good quality footage.